DeanDodds/milestoneProject3/README.md

 You can clone a Github repository to your local computer by following these steps:

 1. On GitHub.com, navigate the repository page
-2. above the list of files, click on the Code dropdown menu
+2. Above the list of files, click on the Code dropdown menu
-3. select the download zip file
+3. Select the download zip file
-4. once the files have downloaded you can extract them form the zip file and run them on your local environment
+4. Once the files have downloaded you can extract them form the zip file and run them on your local environment

 You can see more information on making local clones [here](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository#cloning-a-repository-to-github-desktop)